Mamoon794/employee-handbook/deliverables/D1/planning.md

 4. You will share the code under an open-source license and distribute it as you wish but only the partner can access the system deployed during the course.
 5. You will only reference the work you did in your resume, interviews, etc. You agree to not share the code or software in any capacity with anyone unless your partner has agreed to it.

-**Your partner cannot ask you to sign any legal agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

-Briefly describe which option you have agreed to.

-We have agreed on Option 5: We will only reference the work we did in our resumes and interviews.
+From the options above, the partner and our team have agreed on Option 5.
+Specifically, we will only reference the work we did in our resumes and interviews.
 We agree not to share the code or software in any capacity with anyone unless our partner has explicitly agreed to it.

 ## Teamwork Details